 Should you buy the Thresher Ultimate?

-The Razer Thresher Ultimate is a very good product, and ticks all the boxes that make a great gaming headset.
-It’s extremely comfortable, it sounds great, and it offers a convenient way to switch back and forth from your Xbox One to your PC.
+These days, while the Razer Thresher Ultimate isn’t a bad buy, it’s outperformed by a lot of the best gaming headsets on the market.
+It’s extremely comfortable, it sounds good, and it offers a convenient way to switch back and forth from your Xbox One to your PC, but gaming headsets have come a long way—Razer only sells the headset in its last chance store, after all.